mbenkmann/bindings/README.md

      - tutorials written for the C API remain useable for Go programmers.
      - Go developers can participate in discussions with non-Go developers in the libraries' primary community (forums, mailing lists,...)

+   However, API that permits out of bounds writes without use of package unsafe *must* be avoided; and API that permits out of bounds reads without package unsafe *should* be avoided.
  * API stability matching the original library, i.e. as long as the original library's API does not change, the Go binding API should not change.
  * Produce as much of the bindings as possible with generalized scripts, keep